Effective poset inequalities: Introduction

 The paper is written in a straightforward manner, as we devote different sections to proofs of different results.
 These proofs are completely independent and largely self-contained.
 We are hoping they will appeal to a diverse readership.

 We start with a short Section~\ref{s:notation}, where give some basic notation used throughout the paper.
-In Section~\ref{s:injective}, we recall the original direct injective proof of the Bj\"orner--Wachs inequality~\eqref{eq:HP} via direct injection and then prove Theorem~\ref{t:HP-SP}.
-Here we introduce promotions of linear extensions, a tool which appears repeatedly throughout the paper.
+In Section~\ref{s:injective}, we recall the original direct injective proof of the Bj\"orner--Wachs inequality~\eqref{eq:HP} via direct injection (cf.\ Theorem~\ref{t:HP-SP}).
+Here we introduce promotions of linear extensions, a tool which will also be used later in the paper (Sections~\ref{s:restricted} and~\ref{s:sid}).

 In a lengthy Section~\ref{s:OP-induction}, we use Shepp's lattice to prove Theorem~\ref{thm:log-concave-intro} and other inequalities for the order polynomial.
-The second half of this section is motivated by connection and applications to the \defng{Kahn--Saks Conjecture} (Conjecture~\ref{conj:KS-mon}) and the \defng{Graham Conjecture} (Conjecture~\ref{conj:Graham}), as we prove special cases of both of them.
+The second half of this section is motivated by connection and applications to the \defng{Kahn--Saks Conjecture} (Conjecture~\ref{conj:KS-mon}) and the \defng{Graham Conjecture} (Theorem~\ref{conj:Graham}), as we prove special cases of both of them.

 In the next Section~\ref{s:q-analogue}, we present an elegant proof by Reiner of the Bj\"orner--Wachs inequality.
 We then prove a $q$-analogue of \defng{Shepp's inequality} for the $q$-analogue of the order polynomial, by using the remarkable \defng{$q$-FKG inequality} by Bj\"orner.
 We continue with the general lower bound on the order polynomial (Section~\ref{s:OP-inj}), and prove Theorem~\ref{thm:order_le} by a direct injection.